ErinSchultz/BAIS-3250-Final-Project/Results/README.md

-Results folder contains our report
+Results folder contains our final report as well as our visualizations from the analysis portion of the report.